Winters Independent School District

 Winters Independent School District is a public school district based in Winters, Texas (USA).

 Located in Runnels County, the district extends into a small portion of Taylor County.

 The school mascot is the Blizzard.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 History

 On July 1, 1991, it absorbed the Wingate Independent School District.

-The same year, a national Future Farmers of America (FFA) Club was started in Kansas City, Mo.
-On April 10, 1930, the first Texas chapter for the national organization was issued to the club in Winters.
+On April 10, 1930, the first Texas chapter for the national organization of the Future Farmers of America (FFA) Club was started in Winters.

-The district changed to a four day school week in fall 2022.
+The district changed to a four-day school week in fall 2022.